CERTCC/Vultron/docs/howto/process_implementation.md

 On the other hand, the _pxa_ process hinges on monitoring public and private sources for evidence of information leaks, research publications, and adversarial activity.
 In other words, the _pxa_ process is well positioned to be wired into Participants' threat intelligence and threat analysis capabilities.
+The goal would be to emit _CP_, _CX_, and _CA_ messages as appropriate when such evidence is detected.
 Some portions of this process can be automated:

 -   Human analysts and/or automated search agents can look for evidence of early publication of vulnerability information.